-Government workers are under more pressure than ever before to demonstrate value to their constituency.
-Whether they are working with highly sensitive data or using a computer in the field, employees need government laptops that are durable and reliable, with the ability store and transmit data securely.
+Government workers are under more pressure than ever before to demonstrate value to those they serve.
+Whether they are working with highly sensitive data or using a computer in the field, employees need government laptops that are durable and reliable, with the ability to store and transmit data securely.

-This guide reviews the specific requirements to look for when purchasing laptops for a federal entity, or any branch of government, including state or local administrations.
-It will describe features that enable devices to withstand the conditions of challenging environments while offering high performance and affordability.
+This guide reviews the specific requirements to look for when purchasing laptops, or hybrids that may be used as a laptop or tablet, for a federal entity, or any branch of government, including state or local administrations.
+It describes features that enable devices to withstand the conditions of challenging environments while offering high performance and affordability.

 When selecting government laptops, consider the following key areas of functionality in order to guarantee the best fit for your organization: